Kjarten/XAudiole/README.md

 - d.
 All equally valid
 ---

+**[Haust 2016] What fundamental difference is there between HTML 4.01 and XHTML?**

+- a.
+HTML 4.01 is based on XML but XHTML on SGML
+- b.
+XHTML is based on HTML5 but HTML 4.01 on SGML
+- c.
+XHTML is based on XML but HTML 4.01 on SGML
+- d.
+None fundamental difference
+---

+## Web Accessibility

+ **[Haust 2016] When we are checking for web accessibility, we can use:**

+- a.
+Standards containing guidelines and recommendations on accessibility
+- b.
+Listening to the website with a screen reader
+- c.
+Using only keyboard to navigate the website
+- d.
+All of the above
+---

 ## CSS - Box model
 **[Haust 2017] What are the dimensions (width and height) of the following according to the box model?**
 ```